raamch/bigdata-docker-lab/README.md

 ```
 > ⏳ Installation takes 10-30 minutes depending on your machine spec.
 Services will appear red until complete — that's normal, not a fire. 🔥

-> ⚠️ **To reinstall from scratch**, run these commands first to delete the existing cluster and blueprint, then rerun the script:
+> ⚠️ **To reconfigure the cluster from scratch**, run these commands first to delete the existing cluster and blueprint, then rerun the setup-cluster script:
 > ```bash
 > # Stop all services first
 > curl -s -u admin:admin -H "X-Requested-By: ambari" -X PUT http://ambari-server:8080/api/v1/clusters/ambari_cluster/services -d '{"RequestInfo":{"context":"Stop All Services"},"Body":{"ServiceInfo":{"state":"INSTALLED"}}}'